Tibial plateau fractures are due to high-energy trauma in the young and low-energy falls in the elderly.

 Initial management is as per BOAST guidelines.
 The risk of compartment syndrome should be considered and anticipated.

 External fixators are often used as a temporising measure in severe open fractures with contamination.
-Staged procedures to wash, debride and later fix the fracture may be arranged.
+Staged procedures to wash, debride and later fix the fracture can be arranged.

 A number of complications may follow a tibial plateau fracture and surgical fixation.